General Frameworks for Conditional Two-Sample Testing: Approach via Conditional Independence Testing

-Since $\varepsilon = o(1)$, the above display proves the second claim on type II error control.
-This completes the proof of \Cref{Theorem: Converting C2ST into CIT}.
+In \Cref{Theorem: Converting C2ST into CIT}, $o(1)$ denotes a term vanishing as $n \to \infty$.
+The operator $\mE_P(\cdot)$ denotes the expectation over all randomness induced by $P$.
+This expectation is taken over the $P_{XYZ}$ samples for $\psi$, and encompasses both original data generation and algorithmic subsampling for $\phi$.

-Our analysis in \Cref{Theorem: Converting C2ST into CIT} is not limited to conditional two-sample testing, and it can be applied to marginal two-sample testing as well.
-Indeed, the problem of conditional two-sample testing becomes equivalent to the unconditional counterpart when $X$ is degenerate (e.g., $X =0$ with probability one).
-Thus, our algorithm serves as a generic method to convert unconditional independence tests to unconditional two-sample tests as well.
-We also mention that a specific form of $k^\ast$ in \Cref{Algorithm: Converting C2ST into CIT} is derived from the multiplicative Chernoff bound for a Binomial random variable (\Cref{Lemma: Concentration inequality}), which can be refined by numerically computing the tail probability of a Binomial random variable.
+When $X$ is degenerate (e.g., $X = 0$ with probability one), the conditional two-sample problem reduces to its unconditional counterpart, and Algorithm~\ref{Algorithm: Converting CIT into C2ST} provides a generic method to convert unconditional independence tests into unconditional two-sample tests.
+Additionally, the specific form of $k^\ast$ in Algorithm~\ref{Algorithm: Converting CIT into C2ST} is derived from the multiplicative Chernoff bound for a Binomial random variable, which can be refined by numerically computing the exact Binomial tail probability, as detailed in Appendix~\ref{Appendix: refined k star}.